 I enjoy playing with my children and when time allows I participate in football, badminton and golf.

-I'm Claire Keilty and honoured to be the Deputy Headteacher of Cranborne School.
-I am able to bring my knowledge and experience of 18 years in the education sector.
-Inclusion and personalized teaching is my passion and I am a true believer that children only get one chance...
+Claire Keilty I am honoured to be the Headteacher of Cranborne School.
+I am able to bring my knowledge and experience of 20 years in the education sector.
+Inclusion and personalized teaching is my passion and I am a true believer that children only get one chance.
 I am dedicated to improving the life chances of every child that walks through our door and am committed to breaking down barriers to learning.
 I am happy to challenge perceptions and am fiercely loyal to the children I serve.
 Hobbies include cooking at home and going out to nice restaurants.
-I live with my husband and two young girls, aged 6 and 8, so I understand the dynamics of family life and am here to support families with all aspects of school, home and work.
+I live with my husband and two young girls, aged 10 an 8, so I understand the dynamics of family life and am here to support families with all aspects of school, home and work.
 My door is always open!

 As part of due diligence all governors have a responsibility to declare any conflicts of interest.
 Please see the following document listing these, their term of office and any responsibilities that they may have.